Electrolyte Imbalance: Why These Minerals Are Key for Hydration

 Most people think the key to dehydration relief is simply to drink more water.
 However, dehydration is more than just a loss of water — it’s also about not having the right balance of electrolytes.
 To defeat dehydration, you need to address both fluids and electrolytes.
 Here’s how you can do that.

 In the 1960’s medical scientists discovered that by combining the right amount of sodium electrolytes with just a little glucose, a mechanism called the sodium-glucose cotransport system was activated.
 The amounts are about three times as much sodium and half as much sugar as you’d find in a sports drink.
 This system opens the intestinal wall and effectively pulls fluids and electrolytes into the bloodstream.
-This solution, called an ORS, was used to treat and prevent dehydration and saved millions of lives globally.
+This solution, called an ORS, was used to relieve dehydration and saved millions of lives globally.

 Causes of Electrolyte Imbalances